stechstudio/laravel-metrics/README.md

 }
 ```

 That's it.
-A basic event with the name `order_place` will be sent to your default backend.
+Anytime this event is dispatched, a simple metric with the name `order_placed` will be created.

 ## Customizing event metric data

-Of course, you likely will want to customize what is sent in the event metric data.
-You can provide any metric details by adding class attributes or getter methods to your event:
+Of course, you likely will want to customize the event metric data.

 You can provide metric data with class attributes: